nacloos/nacloos.github.io/_posts/2021-01-31-wilson-cowan.md

 ## Conclusion
 We have seen that the Wilson-Cowan model exhibits a rich dynamical repertoire, and that we can move from a dynamical regime to another with two control parameters, for example the external input of the excitatory neurons and the one of the inhibitory neurons.
 We found hysteresis and limit cycles, which are thought to have significant functions in the brain.
 For example the hysteresis is a mechanism of short-term memory that might be used in the brain.
 It is also known that oscillatory patterns play an important role in the hippocampus for abilities such as spatial navigation.

 With the two models presented here, the dynamics at the scale of neuronal populations is obtained by averaging the fast dynamics of individual neurons, and by considering as constant the slow dynamics of synaptic weights.
 But they are better ways to take into account the dynamics at other scales.
 For example higher order statistics of the neural activity can be considered with an explicit modelisation of the noise using stochastic dynamics.
 They are also adaptive models of neurons that take into account the slow dynamics of ion channels.
 The analysis of such models is more challenging and requires other tools than those used here.
 It would also be interesting to directly compare the activity of a simulated network of neurons, with the activity predicted by a population model such as the Wilson-Cowan model.
 For example, one could ask which bifurcations can still be observed in the simulated network.

+Describe the mean activity and don't model the fluctuations.
+Ok if the the number of neurons is very large, the fluctuations become negligeable (law of large number).
+Stochastic Wilson-Cowan, requires tools from physics such as path integrals and Feymann diagrams.
+This will be for another post.

-There is still a long way to go to understand the emergence of cognitive abilities from the dynamics of neurons, but this is a road that I find fascinating to pursue.
+There is still a long way to go to understand the emergence of cognitive abilities from the dynamics of neurons, but this is a fascinating road to pursue.

-### Details of the calculations (optional)
+## Materials

+* An introductory book on the theory of nonlinear dynamical systems
+* The original paper of the Wilson-Cowan model
+* A book an neuronal dynamics for more advanced models of neurons and populations of neurons
+* A notebook with exercices in python on network dynamics provided by Neuromatch Academy